Why I built yet another dependency graph scanner

 What Bomly scans

 Your dependencies don't only change on the default branch.
 They change on the feature branch you're about to open a PR for, in a container you're about to ship, in an SBOM a vendor just handed you.
-So the graph is deliberately indifferent to where it came from:
+So Bomly deliberately doesn't care where the graph comes from:

 bomly scan